 Identified staff refers to staff whose professional activities have or may have a material impact on the Bank's risk profile.
 In identifying such staff, the Bank performs a self-assessment based on the qualitative and quantitative criteria set out in Commission Delegated Regulation (EU) 2021/93.
 The outcome of this assessment is included in the Bank's remuneration policy.

 Performance related variable remuneration reflects and supports a sustainable and risk adjusted performance.
-As a general rule, the variable component of total remuneration per annum, shall not exceed, for each individual, 100% of fixed remuneration or EUR100,000, w hichever is the lower.
+The variable component of total remuneration per annum shall not exceed 100% of the fixed component (annual salary) for each individual.